sporniket/game-bitmap-assets-by-sporniket/wrecking-ball/bricks/01-regular-orange/README.md

-# Regular Red brick, variable width
+# Regular Orange brick, variable width

 This tileset allows to generate bricks with a width as large as wanted.